izzyreal/vmpc-docs/vmpc_specific_settings.rst

 This behaviour deviates from the real MPC2000XL, in the sense that if no disk drive, CF reader or other disk device is connected to the real MPC2000XL, you will not be able to load or save anything.

+The :code:`Mode` setting for the :code:`DEFAULT` volume can't be changed.
+It is always set to :code:`READ/WRITE`.

 .. warning::

   Any files placed in the :code:`DEFAULT` directory will be renamed to names that are compatible with the Akai FAT16 filesystem.
 For example, :file:`Fantastic Bassdrum 14.wav` will become :file:`FANTASTICBASSDRU.WAV`.
 This is a destructive operation, meaning that the file in this location will be permanently renamed.
 For this reason it is recommended to always **keep a copy of the original files elsewhere**.
 Never assume you can copy files from this directory back into where you copied them from.